County Galway Ireland · Co. Galway · Barna Save · Share

 Coming here instead of Galway city

-This is an extension of Galway, not a replacement.
-The pubs here are better for a quiet evening.
-Galway is better for everything else.
+Barna is an extension of Galway, not a replacement.
+Seven kilometres east is the city - pubs, streets, festivals, everything this place is not.
+Barna is better for a quiet seafood evening and a wood; Galway is better for everything else.

 +